 Working the Steps

-Narcotics Anonymous members make it a habit to attend meetings on a regular basis.
+Narcotics Anonymous members make it a habit to attend meetings regularly.
 Members are encouraged to attend meetings on a more frequent basis during difficult times in their lives.
-Meetings involve discussions about each person’s experiences, challenges, goals and ways to draw strength from a Higher Power.
+Meetings involve discussions about each person’s experiences, challenges, goals, and ways to draw strength from a Higher Power.

 the Take-Away